bradjohansen/blog.ppl.vc/about/index.md

 I am a PhD Student of Computer Science at Università della Svizzera Italiana (USI), graduated in Computer Science and Engineering at Politecnico di Milano in 2017.
-My work mostly focuses on deep reinforcement learning and high-performance recommendation systems.
+My work mostly focuses on deep learning, reinforcement learning, and recommender systems.
 </p>

 <p>